Oven Temperature Converter guide

 When should I use the Oven Temperature Converter?

 Use it when your task matches one of these common needs: Use a Celsius recipe in a Fahrenheit oven.
 Convert a gas mark recipe to Fahrenheit or Celsius.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the value, source unit, target unit, format, or mode the page asks for.

 What is the Oven Temperature Converter doing with my inputs?

-In plain language: The converter uses F = C x 9 / 5 + 32 and C = (F - 32) x 5 / 9, then finds the nearest common gas mark temperature.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The converter uses F = C x 9 / 5 + 32 and C = (F - 32) x 5 / 9, estimates a fan-oven starting point by lowering the rounded Celsius setting by about 20 C, then finds the nearest common gas mark temperature.
+The examples on the page are there so you can compare your inputs with a filled-out example before copying the answer.

 What do the main Oven Temperature Converter inputs mean?

-Temperature: The oven setting from the recipe.
-Unit: Whether the recipe uses Fahrenheit, Celsius, or gas mark.
+Temperature: the oven setting printed in the recipe, not the cooked food temperature.
+Unit: whether the recipe uses Fahrenheit, Celsius, or gas mark.

 How should I read the Oven Temperature Converter answer?